Observational daily and regional photovoltaic solar energy production for the Netherlands: Conclusion and Summary

 \section{Conclusion and Summary}

-We have presented a new method to determine the daily and regional solar energy generated in the Netherlands.
-This was achieved with two new data sources: an online portal called pvoutput with near real--time information of generated solar energy and high resolution irradiance data from the Royal Netherlands Meteorological Institute.
-By matching pvoutput locations with irradiance grid data, we relate irradiance and energy through a 2D probability density function.
-We apply this relation to the database containing most solar panels in the Netherlands using bootstrapping to estimate uncertainty margins.
-Different scenarios, related to PV system specifics such as orientation, tilt and inverter to PV capacity ratio are explored: subsets of pvoutput systems with certain characteristics are selected and the calculations are repeated to see what the effect of these subsets is on the daily and hence annual yield.
-For 2016, we find a specific annual yield which is consistently higher than 875 $kWh/kWp$ currently adopted by Statistics Netherlands.
-The results are in the range of 877--946 $kWh/kWp$.
-For 2017, the 875 $kWh/kWp$ factor, adopted by Statistics Netherlands may have overestimated the yield.
-We find annual specific yields in the range of 838--899 $kWh/kWp$.
+We have presented a new method, in the form of a classical estimation problem, to determine the daily, national and regional yield generated by photovoltaic systems in the Netherlands.
+We combined information from two data sources to achieve this: pvoutput, an online portal with measurements of solar energy yield and high resolution irradiance data from the Royal Netherlands Meteorological Institute.
+We generate daily probabilistic functions indicating the most likely specific daily yield given the irradiance.
+These functions are applied to our database containing almost all PV systems in the Netherlands, producing daily and national energy yield estimates, whose uncertainties are estimated through Monte Carlo sampling.
+The national estimates are converted to regional ones, by comparing the local with the mean irradiance observed.\\

+The effect of choosing different priors, relating to the distributions of orientation, tilt and inverter to PV capacity ratio of the systems, is explored for the daily and hence annual yield.
+For 2016, we find specific annual yields in the range of 877--946 $kWh/kWp$, which is consistently higher than 875 $kWh/kWp$ used in the current method.
+For 2017, Statistics Netherlands may have overestimated the yield, since we find specific yields in the range of 838--899 $kWh/kWp$.
 These results highlight the need for a specific yield to be determined on a daily and annual basis which is a function of the irradiance.
-We convert our daily and annual yields into regional maps per municipality.
-We believe this can be of great use for policy making at a municipality and provincial level, where efforts are undertaken to stimulate renewable energy initiatives.
+We believe the results of our new method can be of great use for policy making at a municipality and provincial level, where efforts are undertaken to stimulate renewable energy initiatives.